xxxserxxx/stmps/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests on GitHub.
 For major changes, please discuss first to ensure alignment with the project goals.

+Please base your PRs against the `main` branch.

+Note that [pre-commit](https://pre-commit.com/) hooks are supplied.
+You can use them to automatically ensure proper formatting before committing.
+Alternatively, you might be able configure your editor to do this via `gofmt` for you.

 ## Credits

 This is a fork of [STMP](https://github.com/wildeyedskies/stmp).
 See [AUTHORS](./AUTHORS) for more information.
 The codebase has diverged significantly from the original.